 And you’ll see the rainforest from above on the Skyrail Rainforest Cableway which takes you across the rainforest in Barron Gorge National Park, starting 15 minutes drive from the city at Smithfield.
 Nothing beats dangling high above the dense canopy in a Skyrail gondola, with views across the coastal plain and out to the Coral Sea beyond.
 The journey spans 7.5km and includes two stations, Red Peak and Barron Falls, which give visitors an up-close experience of the rainforest.

-A short walk from Barron Falls station brings you to a viewing platform overlooking deep, densely forested Barron Gorge and the spectacular falls that thunder into it, especially during the wet season (December to March).
+A short walk from Barron Falls station brings you to a viewing platform overlooking deep, densely forested Barron Gorge and the spectacular falls that thunder into it, especially during Summer and Autumn.

 The Wet Tropics is home to more than 2800 plant species, many of which you’ll see on the walk.
 There are 380 plant species and 102 animal species considered rare or threatened within the Wet Tropics region.